joemaddalone/joemaddalone/src/content/ollama/index.md

 const chain = loadQAStuffChain(ollama);
 const docs = [
-  new Document({ pageContent: "Houses on Juan Tabo are either red or blue" }), new Document({ pageContent: "6353 is an address on Juan Tabo" }), new Document({ pageContent: "Houses on Juan Tabo with odd numbered addresses are red" }), new Document({ pageContent: "Houses on Juan Tabo with even numbered addresses are blue" }), ];
+  new Document({ pageContent: "Houses on Juan Tabo are either red or blue" }), new Document({ pageContent: "0 through 9999 are valid addresses on Juan Tabo Blvd" }), new Document({ pageContent: "Houses on Juan Tabo Blvd with odd numbered addresses are red" }), ];
 const res = await chain.call({ input_documents, question});